top of page

 About

-Although my general wildlife photography website www.tickspics.com is still functional and will eventually be updated, opportunities for adding fresh content were put on hold for nearly two years as a result of the pandemic and associated restrictions on overseas travel.
-The regulations at the time also curtailed any local visits to my regular 'birding sites' along the coast so, like many others, I had to take photos much closer to home.
+Although my original website tickspics.com is still functional and will eventually be updated, opportunities for adding fresh content were put on hold for nearly two years as a result of the pandemic and associated restrictions on overseas travel.
+The regulations at the time also curtailed visits to my regular birding sites along the coast and, like many others, I had to restrict my photography interests to what I could find in the garden or close to home.

 A final word ....